sbents/flu-scenario-modeling-hub/README.md

 epidemic outcomes (e.g., infection, hospitalizations, and deaths), for different time points, intervention scenarios, and US jurisdictions.

-Those interested to participate should email scenariohub@midasnetwork.us .
+Those interested to participate, please read the README file and email us at scenariohub@midasnetwork.us .

 Model projections should be submitted via pull request to the data-processed folder of this GitHub repository.
 Technical instructions for submission and